mikeh0rn/HealthieTakeHomeTest/README.md

 ## Writing Challenge

-Access `writing_challenge.txt` in the root dir to access the questions and answers for all 3 questions.
+Access `writing_challenge.txt` in the root dir to access the questions and answers for all 3 writing challenge questions.

 ## Prime Number Finder